Rajeshwari-v/msteams-docs/msteams-platform/designing-your-app/designing-meeeting-notification-modal.md

 ---
 # Designing a meeting extension notification modal

 Notification modals display on the Teams meeting stage for simple user interactions.
-They're a subtle way to quickly capture input that doesn't interrupt the meeting.
+They're a subtle way to quickly and efficiently capture input that doesn't interrupt the meeting.

 ## Use cases